The Community Service scheme is run by the

-A Jersey court can give you a community service sentence instead of sending you to prison or youth detention.
-When sentencing you to a period of community service, the judge or magistrate will normally tell you what period of youth detention or imprisonment the court would otherwise have imposed.
+A Jersey court can give you a Community Service Order instead of sending you to prison or youth detention.
+When sentencing you to a period of community service, the judge or magistrate will tell you what period of youth detention or imprisonment the court would otherwise have imposed.

 A community service sentence can be given to someone who has been found guilty of an offence.
 The sentence: